 Windtower is a 9.8km hike with an elevation gain of 898 meters.
 The hike is rated as moderate, but there are only two bits of very light scrambling.
 Nothing technical is required.

-We wanted a sunrise hike when we hiked Windtower and started after 5pm and came back just before dark.
-Total round trip time took 4.5 hours with a 30 minute summit stop.
+We wanted a sunrise hike when we hiked Windtower, started after 5 pm, and came back just before dark.
+Total round trip time took 4.5 hours with a 30-minute summit stop.
 You can expect Windtower to take you anywhere between 4-6 hours.
-If you are only heading to West Wind Pass allow yourself two hours round trip.
+If you are only heading to West Wind Pass, allow yourself two hours round trip.

 How Hard is it to Hike Up Windtower?

-As far as hikes in Kananaskis go I would personally rate this hike as on the harder end of easy or the easier end of moderate.
-It’ slightly easier than Tent Ridge nearby, and definitely easier than East End of Rundle.
+As far as hikes in Kananaskis go, I would rate this hike as on the harder end of easy or the easier end of moderate.
+It’s slightly easier than Tent Ridge nearby and definitely easier than East End of Rundle.

-If you are in reasonable shape this hike is suitable for you.
-If you are an experienced hiker but want to take someone new to hiking out I would recommend Windtower.
+If you are in reasonable shape, this hike is suitable for you.
+If you are an experienced hiker but want to take someone new to hiking out, I recommend Windtower.
 It will get your heartbeat up for sure, but it’s not scary like other hikes in the Rockies and provides breathtaking views.

 Are dogs and kids appropriate to hike up Windtower?